-"The idea for the work is that you have a complex piece of software, and you want to test it – run it on inputs and see if it performs the desired functionality.
+"The idea for the work is that you have a complex piece of software, and you want to test it—run it on inputs and see if it performs the desired functionality.
 The difficulty is that often software takes in complex, structured inputs, and it is difficult to automate the input generation," Pasareanu says.

 These three techniques are seminal.
 People are still actively investigating this kind of work.
 The problem is very difficult.Corina Pasareanu, Associate Research Professor, Carnegie Mellon Silicon Valley

-Java PathFinder is an open-sourced software that autonomously finds vulnerabilities in Java code, one of the most popular programming languages in use with over 9 million developers worldwide.
+Java PathFinder is an open-sourced software that autonomously finds vulnerabilities in Java code, one of the most popular programming languages in use with more than 9 million developers worldwide.
 It was originally developed at the NASA Ames research facility as an effort to develop tools and methods to find and fix software bugs in complex mission-critical software systems.

 Testing software for bugs involves generating mock input and seeing how software responds to it.
 Some of these inputs may be simple, like single integers or strings of integers, while other inputs may be very complex, involving long, multi-dimensional tables of data or complicated structures in the shape of lists or trees.

 "There are many applications that require complex data structures, and it’s very hard to test for them," says Pasareanu.
 "Manual generation is very time-consuming and it’s very hard to make sure you cover all of the cases, so in this paper we present three techniques to do these systematically and automatically."